FriendsOfSymfony/FOSRestBundle/UPGRADING.md

    View::createRouteRedirect instead.
 Note: the default status code for a route redirect has changed from HTTP_CREATED (201) to HTTP_FOUND (302).

+### upgrading from 1.4.*

+  * In JsonToFormDecoder prefer to transform false data to null, see https://github.com/FriendsOfSymfony/FOSRestBundle/pull/883

 ### upgrading from 1.3.*

  * [`ViewHandler::getSerializationContext`](https://github.com/FriendsOfSymfony/FOSRestBundle/blob/master/View/ViewHandler.php) is now a `protected` method instead of `public`.